 The output impedance of the Piezo Buffer is around 220 kOhms.

-Nowadays, many acoustic instruments, especially acoustic guitars, come with pickups and onboard preamps that often have tone and/or volume controls accessible on the outside of the instrument.
+As mentioned above in note #2: nowadays, many acoustic instruments, especially acoustic guitars, come with pickups and onboard preamps that often have tone and/or volume controls accessible on the outside of the instrument.
 You probably wouldn't need the Piezo Buffer for one of these - it's for pickups that aren't already being run through onboard preamps.
 Most of the time, you can find documentation that will tell you the output impedance of an onboard preamp.
 If it's listed in kOhms (kilo or thousands of Ohms), the Piezo Buffer probably won't be useful for that instrument.
 If the output impedance is listed in MegOhmns (mOhms / mega- or millions of Ohms), then the Piezo Buffer would probably be very useful.

 Bright controls, you guessed it, the high-frequency response of the output.

 Phase switches between unaltered phase and 180-degree phase inversion (can be useful for dealing with onstage feedback).

 The footswitch mutes the signal - it is not a bypass.